 4. Students may apply in accordance with rules approved by the Senate for a period of leave of absence from their programmes of study.
 Applications shall be considered on behalf of the Senate by the Board of the Faculty.

 5. A student who for any reason intends to withdraw from the University before the completion of the programme of study must inform the Registry Office.

 6. The Board of Faculty shall deem a student to have withdrawn from the University if the student has been absent without leave from prescribed instruction for a period of four weeks or an aggregate of four weeks within the semester.

-Tier 4 Student Attendance Guidelines – International Students Only
+Student Route Visa Attendance Guidelines – International Students Only

 As an international student you need to be aware that you are required to attend and progress on your programme of study in order to remain compliant with UK Visa & Immigration (UKVI) visa conditions.
-One of the UKVI’s Tier 4 (General) Visa conditions is that students must not miss 10 consecutive sessions.
+One of the UKVI’s Student route visa conditions is that students must not miss 10 consecutive sessions.
 Should this occur, or it be deemed you are not be engaging in your studies, the University will be required to withdraw sponsorship and report this to UKVI.
 At this point the UKVI will commence proceedings to cancel your visa.

 Sanctions in the event of non-attendance